johnchughes/requestbin/README.md

 # requestbin

-This project is a dumb request bin, all it will do is take API requests log some information and return OK.
-Its purpose is for use in development systems allowing the system to send the API request and for the developer to view what was sent.
-While there are hosted services out there that will generate an API to send data to the point of this is that the developer can control where the data goes reducing sensitive information being sent to other services.
+RequestBin is a dump API that will take any requests and log them to a configured storage mechanism, two mechanisms are currently supported Local Disk and Azure Table Storage.

-Currently the project only supports sending data to an Azure Table Storage, but it would be fairly simple to extend to use the local storage instead.
+The idea behind this project is to facilitate local development where you may be developing against an external API but for what ever reason you cant hit that API yet, so instead you can point your code at the requestbin endpoint and still send a request without hitting any actual endpoints.
+RequestBin allows you to view the headers and data sent, there are online tools available that do similar things but the point of this project is you get to choose where the data is stored.

-## How to run
+## Setup

 Install node js, once installed install yarn